 The flavor of the black sesame seeds comes through big and bold in this brittle, their slight bitterness tempered by the sweetness of the caramel.
 Best of all, this homemade candy is just a little nutty and a little funky—but always sweet. —Jun

-- Roast the black sesame seeds in an oven at 320°F for 10-15 minutes, until the sesame turns fragrant.
-It’s hard to tell exactly when black sesame is well-toasted, so you can put a little pinch of white sesame on a separate tray and roast that in the oven together with the black sesame, and when the white sesame is nice and golden-brown, you’ll know your black sesame is done too!
+Preheat oven to 320°F. Roast the black sesame seeds for 10 to 15 minutes, until the sesame turns fragrant.
+(It’s hard to tell exactly when black sesame is well toasted, so you can put a little pinch of white sesame on a separate tray and roast that in the oven together with the black sesame, and when the white sesame is nice and golden-brown, you’ll know your black sesame is done too.)

-- Once it’s rolled out, cut it into 2-inch squares with a knife.
-If you prefer, you can also just let it cool completely and then smash it up with a mallet to get shards that are irregular and edgy (in both sense of the word).
+Once it’s rolled out, cut it into 2-inch squares with a knife.
+If you prefer, you can also just let it cool completely and then smash it up with a mallet to get shards that are irregular and edgy (in both senses of the word).

-- Either way, when the brittle is completely cool, you can eat it immediately.
-Or if you’re saving it for later, store in an airtight container so it doesn’t lose its snap!
+When the brittle is completely cooled, you can eat it immediately.
+Or if you’re saving it for later, store in an airtight container so it doesn’t lose its snap.